Signs (Ted Lasso): Plot

 After the game, Rebecca receives a call from the clinic and is disappointed in her result.
 She calls Keeley, who does not answer since she is spending the night with Jack at her office, the two having bonded after cleaning up the lamb feces together.
 On an impulse, Keeley kisses Jack, who reciprocates.
-Back at the restaurant, hostess Jade (Edyta Budnik) brings two baklavas servings that Nate ordered and discovers that his date left him.
+Back at the restaurant, hostess Jade (Edyta Budnik) brings two baklava servings that Nate ordered and discovers that his date left him.
 He jokingly invites her to eat them with him, which she actually accepts.
 Ted has a call with Henry and is reassured when he says he already made up with the student at whom he lashed out.

 At the locker room, the club watches a video from Zava announcing his retirement to spend time with his family and tend to his avocado farm.
 After his call with Henry, Ted wards off a panic attack and makes a speech to the team suggesting Zava's departure will benefit them, as it will force the team to believe in themselves.
 When half the "Believe" sign falls from the wall, he tears up the rest of it, saying it's "just a sign" and that their belief in themselves and each other cannot be ripped apart.
 The team regains its spirits, and Jamie (Phil Dunster) and Roy (Brett Goldstein) continue their workout sessions.